-- A. Submission to such conduct is made either explicitly or implicity a term or condition of an individual's employment or education; - B. Submission to or rejection of such conduct by an individual is used as the basis for academic or employment decisions affecting that individual; or - C. Such conduct has the purpose or effect of substantially interfering with an individual's academic or professional performance or creating an intimidating, hostile or offensive education or employment environment.
+- A. Submission to such conduct is made either explicitly or implicity a term or condition of an individual's employment or education: - B. Submission to or rejection of such conduct by an individual is used as the basis for academic or employment decisions affecting that individual; or - C. Such conduct has the purpose or effect of substantially interfering with an individual's academic or professional performance or creating an intimidating, hostile or offensive education or employment environment.

 Individuals engaging in such prohibited activity shall be subject to disciplinary action up to and including termination from this institution as determined by such administrative or Board action as is required by Illinois law or by Board policy.
-This policy applies to acts of sexual harassment by any member of one sex against a member of the opposite or the same sex at all levels of the College community (i.e., supervisor-subordinate, faculty-student, employee-peer).
+This policy applies to acts of sexual harassment by any member of one sex against a member of the opposite or the same sex at all levels of the College community (i.e., supervisor-subordinate, faculty-student, employee-peer, student-student).

-Rules and Regulations Implementing Board Policy No. 6.4, Sexual Harassment
+Rules and Regulations Implementing Board Policy No. 6.4, Sexual Harassment dent should report the alleged act immediately to the Vice President of Student Affairs.

-A. Reporting-If a student believes that s/he has been sexually harassed, the student should report the alleged act immediately to the Associate Vice President of Student Affairs.
+A. Reporting-If a student believes that s/he has been sexually harassed, the stu-